Price: $2,999,000 (NEW PRICE 2/23/23)

 Next to this is the Owner’s House which is a garage conversion.
 It was originally large three bay garage for heavy equipment, but the doors have been removed and the interior finished off with sheetrock and engineered wood flooring and ceramic tile.
 It has 12′ ceilings with R-30 insulation in both the walls and ceiling.
 There is a tankless water heater and central heat pump for HVAC.
 There is a very large great room and two bedrooms sharing one bath.
 A second bath has been plumbed elsewhere in the house.

-In addition to the amazing pasture, there are 240+/- acres of woodlands rising up to the top of Davey Mountain at nearly 3,000′ elevation.
+In addition to the amazing pasture, there are acres and acres of woodlands rising up toward Davey Mountain.
 The land immediately behind the Timberframe and pasture is very gentle and the forest floor is largely free of thick underbrush.
 It is simply lovely and easy to walk on the well defined trails and old logging roads.
 Approximately 1/4 mile into the woods you’ll find a campsite area featuring a 20’x 20′ elevated camping pad along with a roughed in shower house.
 These sit beside a year round stream amidst thick Rhododendrens and Mountain Laurel.
 This area is totally private.
 Continuing up into the woods, you’ll find more trails and bigger mountain views.

 One thing to keep in mind is that this property is in the Present Use Tax Deferral Program under an agriculture use.
 The result is that the property is on the tax rolls at just 1/3 of the full assessment.
 This is a huge savings on property taxes and all that is required is the sale of $1,000 per year of agricultural product.
 That could be hay, bluberries, cattle, honey, flowers, etc. Anything of an agricultural nature qualifies.
 This status is transferable to a new owner.